arrenree/KDB-Problem-Sets/README.md

 <hr>

-### What happens when you try retrieving from a dictionary that has non-unique keys?
+### [dict] What happens when you try retrieving from a dictionary that has non-unique keys?

 ```q
 d: `a`b`c`a!1 2 3 4